karma-runner/karma/docs/config/01-configuration-file.md

 **Description:** For use when the Karma server needs to be run behind a proxy that changes the base url, etc

-If set then the following fields will be defined and can be overriden:
+If set then the following fields will be defined and can be overridden:

 ### path
 **Type:** String